ayushpandey7355/ayushpandey7355/README.md

 I can add thise Features:
 Multiplayer Mode: Play against friends or random opponents in real-time, making each match exciting and unpredictable.
 - CHECK_TODAY_WEATHER - https://ayushpandey7355.github.io/CHECK_TODAY_WEATHER/    "Check Today's Weather: A simple web app to view the current weather conditions for any city, providing real-time updates with a user-friendly interface."
+- Tic-Tac-Toe - https://ayushpandey7355.github.io/Tic-Tac-Toe/ : This Tic-Tac-Toe game is a web-based application developed using HTML, CSS, and JavaScript.
+Designed for two players, this classic game allows users to compete against each other in a fun and interactive environment.
 - Bubble-Game- url: https://ayushpandey7355.github.io/Bubble-Game/
 Bubble Game- A simple and fun bubble-shooting game developed using HTML, CSS, and JavaScript.
 Players can pop bubbles to score points in an interactive gaming experience.